hadirwahidd/FWD---MyReads/README.md

 ```

 - Returns a Promise which resolves to a JSON object containing a collection of book objects.
-- This collection represents the books currently in the bookshelves in your app.
+- This collection represents the books currently in the bookshelves in the app.

 ### `update`